Wangq180/Qianyue-Wang.github.io/_pages/about.md

 ## Biography

-Hi!
-I'm <span style="color:#007acc">Qianyue Wang</span>, an undergraduate student in <a href="https://www.eng.mcmaster.ca/mechatronics/" target="_blank">Mechatronics Engineering</a> at <a href="https://www.mcmaster.ca/" target="_blank">McMaster University</a>, Canada.
+<p>Hi!
+I'm <span style="color:#007acc">Qianyue Wang</span>, an undergraduate student majoring in

-My research started in the field of <span style="color:#007acc">computer vision and image processing</span>, focusing on topics like image reconstruction, low-light enhancement, and PCB image understanding.
-More recently, I’ve been diving into <span style="color:#007acc">hardware-efficient AI</span>, particularly building <span style="color:#007acc">low-power embedded systems</span> and designing <span style="color:#007acc">FPGA-based accelerators</span> for real-time medical AI applications.
+<a href="https://www.eng.mcmaster.ca/mechatronics/" target="_blank">Mechatronics Engineering</a> at
+<a href="https://www.mcmaster.ca/" target="_blank">McMaster University</a>, Canada.</p>

+<p>My research journey began in the domain of
+<span style="color:#007acc">computer vision and image processing</span>, where I explored deep learning techniques for
+image reconstruction, low-light image enhancement, and PCB image understanding.
+I have developed and evaluated generative models such as MAE and VQGAN, and contributed to benchmark datasets and evaluation metrics in this field.</p>

+<p>Recently, I have shifted my focus toward
+<span style="color:#007acc">hardware-aware AI</span>, where I design
+<span style="color:#007acc">low-power embedded systems</span> and implement
+<span style="color:#007acc">FPGA-based accelerators</span> for medical AI applications.
+My work includes optimizing inference
+latency and energy efficiency through techniques such as DVFS (Dynamic Voltage and Frequency Scaling), and building simulation-based workflows for edge deployment without requiring physical FPGA boards.</p>

+<p>I am passionate about bridging
+<span style="color:#007acc">machine learning algorithms</span> with
-I enjoy bridging the gap between <span style="color:#007acc">machine learning</span> and <span style="color:#007acc">hardware design</span> to create systems that are not only accurate but also efficient and deployable in edge environments.
+<span style="color:#007acc">hardware architecture design</span>, aiming to create intelligent systems that are not only accurate,
+but also resource-efficient and deployable in real-world environments such as hospitals, factories, and remote health monitoring platforms.</p>

+<p>I enjoy working at the intersection of algorithms and hardware, and I am always excited to collaborate on interdisciplinary projects.
-You can check out my work on the [📄 Publications](https://wangq180.github.io/Qianyue-Wang.github.io/publications/) and [🧪 Research Projects](https://wangq180.github.io/Qianyue-Wang.github.io/portfolio/) pages.
+You can learn more about my work on the
+<a href="https://wangq180.github.io/Qianyue-Wang.github.io/publications/" target="_blank">📄 Publications</a> and
+<a href="https://wangq180.github.io/Qianyue-Wang.github.io/portfolio/" target="_blank">🧪 Research Projects</a> pages.</p>

 ---